 - 1. Put the blade guide assembly back in the arm (if you took it out).
-Put the assembly back so that the flanged collar on the roller is about 1/8" (3.0 mm) from the back of the blade when the throat is 1/2" (15 mm) from full open. - 2.
-Close the throat to within 1/2" (15 mm) from fully closed.
+Put the assembly back so that the flanged collar on the roller is about 1/8" (3.0 mm) from the back of the blade when the throat is 1/2" (15 mm) from full open. - Close the throat to within 1/2" (15 mm) from fully closed.
 Check to see that the flange is the same distance from the back of the blade.
+See Figure 5-9.

-3. If adjustment is needed, the guide rollers can be adjusted in or out on the threaded mounts to open or close the gap.
+5. Adjusting the two inside rollers outward will cause the flange to move away from the blade.

-- 4. Adjusting the inside two rollers (furthest from the arm motor) inward will cause the flange to move toward the blade. - 5.
-Adjusting the two inside rollers outward will cause the flange to move away from the blade. - 6.
-Adjust until the roller flange is the same distance from the back of the blade in the open and closed position.
+6Adjust until the roller flange is the same distance from the back of the blade in the open and closed position.